feng-jun/hello-world/readme.txt

 hi, it, is in vi insert mode
+it is the second line.